 When should you remove eyelash extensions?

-However, if you wish to get a new set, the recommended time for a refill is 2-3 weeks after the initial application.
+If you are not planning on getting a refill, you should remove your extensions 2-3 weeks after the initial application.
 By the 9th week, the eyelash extensions will be completely worn out.
-Refilling isn’t an option, so you have to remove the entire set.

 Do eyelash extensions ruin your natural lashes?